-Some profiles will include donations data, which you can factor into your evaluation of that customer or client’s interests and capacity.
-However, there are three key types of donation data and each is pulling information from a different place.
+Certain profiles will contain donation data, and you can incorporate this information into your assessment of the customer or client's interests and capacity.
+However, it's important to note that there are three primary types of donation data, each pulling information from distinct sources.

 There are several different sources of political donations, all of which are curated outside of WealthEngine.